 In his 2002 book The Blank Slate, psychologist Steven Pinker wrote that human bodies and brains have “direct signs of design for aggression,” and that men in particular bear the marks of “an evolutionary history of violent male-male competition.”
-Certainly, men are more likely to go to war, to murder, or to assault.
+As such, men are seemingly more likely to go to war, to murder, or to assault.
 Moreover, distinguishing anatomical features, such as greater physical strength, could well be adaptations for inter-male fighting.
 But does this mean that men evolved to be violent?
 Anthropologist Napoleon Chagnon asserted in 1968 that for the Yanomami of Venezuela and Brazil, men who kill have more wives and therefore father more children.
 This has been described as evidence of selection for violence in action.

 Humans have always been like this

 The 17th-century thinker Thomas Hobbes famously described the lives of humans in their “natural condition” prior to the development of civil society as “nasty, brutish, and short.”
 The idea that humans are more violent without the architecture of the state to control them is supported by both archaeological and contemporary observations.
 The chances of dying at the hands of another human is generally higher in non-state societies, and one widely quoted estimate by Pinker places the death rate resulting from lethal violence in ancient non-state societies, based on archaeological evidence, at a shocking 15% of the population.
 This is compared to 3% in the modern era.

 We do not have a tendency toward violence.

 We are related to peaceful apes

 Primatologist Frans de Waal reckons that primate behavior has been cherry-picked to suit a more violent narrative for humanity.
 While chimp behavior may well shed light on human male tendencies for violence, de Waal points out that the other two of our three closest relatives, bonobos and gorillas, are less violent than us.
 It is plausible that instead of descending from chimp-like ancestors, we come from a lineage of relatively peaceful, female-dominated apes, like bonobos.
 Chimpanzees might be ultra-violent outliers.